Aishwarya-Raj99/ScoreText/README.md

 2. Set Up the Virtual Environment:

-•	Open the terminal,
-o	create a virtual environment using the command:
+•	Open the terminal, create a virtual environment using the command:

     python -m venv venv